Objective of the Program

 Required Extracurricular activities

-Students participate in a block of seminars at the beginning of the summer that explores diverse research-related issues and challenges such as manuscript and grant preparation, experimental design, laboratory record-keeping, presentation skills, and ethics of research.
+Students participate in noon-hour seminars throughout the summer.
+They explore diverse research-related issues and challenges such as manuscript and grant preparation, experimental design, laboratory record-keeping, presentation skills, and ethics of research.

 Students will present their research at the Boehringer Ingelheim Veterinary Scholars Symposium.
 For Summer 2023, the symposium will be held from August 3-6, 2023 in San Juan, Puerto Rico.
 Travel will be paid for.

-A field trip will be scheduled prior to the summer research period to occur early in the summer.
+A field trip will be scheduled druing the summer research period.

 Students present their research during the 20th Annual Carlson College of Veterinary Medicine Research Day, Thursday, August 31, 2023 in Magruder 1152.
 They will be encouraged to participate actively in national meetings.